Home Compare INGA.AS vs PST.MI

 ING Groep N.V. vs Poste Italiane S.p.A.: Which Stock Looks Stronger in 2026?

-ING Groep leads structurally, with profitability as the clearest single gap between the two profiles.
-Poste Italiane S.p.A still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+Structurally, ING Groep and Poste Italiane S.p.A are closely matched — neither holds a meaningful edge overall.
+Poste Italiane S.p.A still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.